 Even Animals Cafés (Be it cat, rabbit, owl etc…).
 Although I guess their main appeal isn’t the food but seeing the pets.
 I only did Cat Cafés, one I could recommend is “Calico Neko Cafe” in Shinjuku !

 How To Travel Outside Tokyo ->

-Japan is a country which has a lot to offer, so if you ever decide to travel outside of Tokyo the easiest and cheapest way to do so is to get a JR Pass (Japan Rail Pass)
+Japan is a country which has a lot to offer, so if you ever decide to travel outside of Tokyo the most comfortable and cheapest way to do so is to get a JR Pass (Japan Rail Pass).

 The JR Pass has several durations for you to choose; 7 days, 14 days, or 30 days.

-You can start whenever you want simply by going to a train station where they exchange your coupon and give you the JR Pass stamped with a start and end date.
+You can start whenever you want merely by going to a train station where there they exchange your coupon and give you the JR Pass stamped with a start and end date.

 How to get the JR Pass ->

 You cannot get a JR Pass in Tokyo/Japan; you need to get it in your country before leaving.